Vegan Pumpkin Scones + Maple Glaze

 Notes

 A note on the flours.
-Feel free to change-up the flour content…for example part unbleached all-purpose flour, all whole wheat pastry flour, spelt & whole wheat pastry flour, all gluten-free all-purpose flour, etc…it should turn out just as well.
+Feel free to change up the flour content…for example, part unbleached all-purpose flour, all whole wheat pastry flour, spelled & whole wheat pastry flour, all gluten-free all-purpose flour, etc. It should turn out just as well.

-If you don’t have pumpkin pie spice on hand, try using 1 teaspoon cinnamon, along with 1/2 teaspoon ginger and 1/2 teaspoon nutmeg.
+Spices: If you don’t have pumpkin pie spice on hand, try using 1 teaspoon of cinnamon, 1/2 teaspoon of ginger, and 1/2 teaspoon of nutmeg.

-Sub the sugar for scones with pure maple syrup and reduce the plant milk to 1/4 cup.
+Substitute pure maple syrup for the sugar in the scones and reduce the plant milk to 1/4 cup.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.